top of page

 1. Invasive or Destructive Testing: Home inspectors do not perform invasive or destructive testing, which means they won't open walls, tear up flooring, or otherwise damage the property to assess hidden issues.
 They rely on visual and non-invasive methods.

 2. Environmental Testing: Most standard home inspections do not include testing for environmental issues such as radon, asbestos, lead-based paint, mold, or water quality.
-Specialized professionals may be needed for these tests.
+At Northway Home Inspection, we offer environmental testing as an additional service beyond a standard home inspection.
+Testing for radon, asbestos, lead-based paint, mold, and water quality requires specialized equipment and expertise.

 3. Pest Inspections: While a home inspector may identify signs of pest infestations, a separate pest inspection is typically required to assess the presence and extent of pests, such as termites or rodents.